nillnought/javafx-documentation/docs/Setting_Up.md

 ```
 !!! note
     When we create a rectangle, we need to pass the width and height to its constructor.
+!!! note
     We can also assign our rectangle a colour by passing `Color.RED`, where `RED` can be replaced with the colour we want.
 Let's add our rectangle to our group and return the group to finish our method.
 ``` java title="makeSceneGroup method" linenums="27"
 private Group makeSceneGroup() {